![]() |

 Exercise 2: Verify that, when the SPINLOCK directive in exercise 1 is omitted, a diamagnetic phase is obtained with metallic properties.

-Exercise 3: Repeat exercise 1 by restricting the SPINLOCK directive to one SCF cycle only.
+Exercise 3: Repeat exercise 1 by restricting the SPINLOCK

 Although, in principle, we could try an infinite number of AFM cells with